-- Details of ethical approval and informed consent for studies in humans - For randomized controlled trials registration number of the trial and the name of the trial registry - Details of approval and ethical conduct for animal experimentation
+- Details of ethical approval and informed consent for studies in humans - For randomised controlled trials registration number of the trial and the name of the trial registry - Details of approval for animal experimentation

 For studies in humans, regulations regarding what type of study requires ethical approval vary worldwide.
-In some countries all studies require ethical approval, but in others not.
-You should determine a process for handling submitted manuscripts relating to such studies that do not satisfy your journal's normal requirement for independent ethical approval.
-Guidance is available from COPE (Guidance for Editors: Research, Audit and Service Evaluations: http://publicationethics.org/resources/guidelines).
+In some countries all studies require ethical approval but in others not.
+This may lead to submission to journals of manuscripts relating to such studies that do not satisfy the journal's normal requirement for independent ethical approval, and rejection of the manuscript because of misunderstanding of local regulations.
+Guidance is available from COPE (Guidance for Editors: Research, Audit and Service Evaluations).